BD2KGenomics/dcc-ops/README.md

 #### Adding private SSH key to your VM

 Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.
+Then do `chmod 400 ~/.ssh/<your_key>.pem` so your key is not publicly viewable.

 #### TODO: